 The District's cash consists of funds for operating, non-operating and reserves designated for capital improvement and other District programs.
-These funds are invested following the guidelines of the investment policy adopted by the Board of Directors and in accordance with the California Government Code.
-The investment policy is aimed toward obtaining the highest yield feasible, provided that all investments first meet the criteria established for safety and liquidity.
+These funds are invested following the guidelines of the Investment Policy adopted by the Board of Directors and in accordance with the California Government Code.
+The Investment Policy is aimed toward obtaining the highest yield feasible, provided that all investments first meet the criteria established for safety and liquidity.

-During the year funds were invested primarily in the State of California Local Agency Investment Fund (LAIF), certificates of deposit, medium term corporate notes and U.S. agency securities held in a third party custodial account on behalf of the District.
-Maturities of these securities range from liquid to five years.
+During the year funds were invested primarily in the State of California Local Agency Investment Fund ("LAIF"), Certificates of Deposit, Medium Term Corporate Notes and U.S. Agency Securities held in a third party custodial account on behalf of the District.
+Maturities of these securities range from liquid to five (5) years.

-The average yield on investments was 4.481%, with rates of return ranging from 1.49% on demand deposit accounts, 3.11% on liquid LAIF funds to 4.90% on 5+ year funds.
+The average yield on investments was 1.48%, with rates of return ranging from .0% on demand deposit accounts to .56% on liquid LAIF funds.
 With financial markets experiencing significant turmoil, interest rates are expected to hold or slip slightly in the coming fiscal year resulting in lower interest earnings for the District.